p-org/P/Docs/docs/tutorial/advanced/twophasecommitverification.md

 Our initialization conditions contain two new P features: the `init` keyword, and quantified expressions (`forall` and `exists`).
 Even more interesting, one quantifier above is over a machine subtype (`coordinator`).

-In P, the only way to dereference a machine variable inside of a specification (like the init conditions above) is by specifically quantifying over that machine type.
+In P, the only way to dereference a machine variable inside of a specification (like the `init-condition`s above) is by specifically quantifying over that machine type.
 In other words, `forall (c: Coordinator) :: c.yesVotes == default(set[machine])` is legal but `forall (c: machine) :: c.yesVotes == default(set[machine])` is not, even though they might appear to be similar.
 The reason for this is that selecting (using the `.` operator) on an incorrect subtype (e.g., trying to get `yesVotes` from a participant machine) is undefined.
 Undefined behavior in formal verification can lead to surprising results that can be really hard to debug, so in P we syntactically disallow this kind of undefined behavior altogether.

 ## P's Builtin Specifications And Our First Proof Attempt